llohanda/TILUplayer/README.md

 - Drag the slider to move throughout the video
 - To show selected videos only:
   - Go to the sidebar
   - Uncheck the videos that won't be displayed.
-Uncheck all checkboxes will display all videos instead
   - Click `Display selected` or `Ctrl+D` to confirm your choices

 ### Important note
-- This media player was tested on three videos with same length.
-If yours has different length, please proceed with caution
+- This media player was tested on four videos with same length.
+If your playlist has different length, please proceed with caution
-- Please report any problems by creating an issue or via [email](mailto:chocolate.coffee@outlook.com)
+- Please report any problems by creating an issue or [email](mailto:chocolate.coffee@outlook.com) me.